 For those of you who have written IF statements in spreadsheets, the principle is very similar – IF(logical_expression, value_if_true, value_if_false) – so check to see IF this is true, if so do THIS, if not do something else.
 The change here is that we remove the ‘else’ (so it’s simply IF this is true, do THIS).
 This trigger/action-based system is remarkably simple to set up, and you can be up and running in just a few minutes.

 From the website or app (see below for Android and iOS options), you can create your own recipes (applets), or browse the creations of others that have been commonly used.
-There is much inspiration to be had from what others have create, that’s for sure – but don’t be afraid to flex your creative muscles and have a go yourself.
+There is much inspiration to be had from what others have created, that’s for sure – but don’t be afraid to flex your creative muscles and have a go yourself.

 To give you an idea of what IFTTT is capable of (a small fraction of what’s capable of), here’s a few examples of what I have IFTTT doing for me –